Resources and requirements

 How much CPU will Owncast use?

-It depends on how many different quality output options you are offering your viewers.
+It depends on how many different quality output options you are offering your viewers and what those qualities are.

 Does CPU usage increase with more viewers?